 Registration & Lecture Hall

 The Parkhotel offers a special rate for participants.
-Please arrange booking of accomodation directly with the Hotel yourself.
+Please arrange the booking of accommodation directly with the hotel yourself.

 Tel.: +43/316/36 30-27

 Please refer to the Graz FESS-Course to receive special rates.

 It’s a hotel that has been one of the best addresses in the city for more than 100 years, and will always be state-of-the-art.
 Modern goes with traditional here, just as much as first-class with affordable.
 The “Urbane” is now seasoned with a delicate pinch of country life.
 Florian Weitzer is managing the hotel in the fourth generation, and with character and contemporary ideas.
 And the Weitzer has even more to offer.